Asia Pop 40 Launches Videos with Rewards - Powered by Verasity

 About Verasity:

-Their patent-pending Video Player enables VRA rewards, monetization and loyalty schemes within the video player wallet.
-Our player technology is already available to 280,000 video publishers with 240 million users and 50 billion monthly views.
-This brings engagement, audiences, and revenues back to video publisher sites.
+The patent-pending Video Player enables VRA rewards, monetization and loyalty schemes within the video player wallet.
+Our unique player technology is already available to 280,000 video publishers with 240 million users and 50 billion monthly views.
+This brings engagement, audiences, and revenues back to video publisher sites from YouTube.
 Our attention-based model creates a thriving VRA token economy between viewers, video publishers and advertisers.

 Chris Gale